 If the price never enters the (909, 1100) range, then the position is a debt denominated in USDC and the option price will remain zero.
 The user can choose to close their long PUT at any time and pay no premium.

 If, on the other hand, the price falls below 1100, the position will start accumulating a premium.
 If the price falls below 909, the position will become in-the-money (ITM) and will stop earning fees, so the option buyer can choose to exercise that option.
 At exercise, the buyer has to "re-deploy" the liquidity that was borrowed, which is now a debt denominated in ETH.
 So the user has to send ETH to the Panoptic Pool and gets to keep the USDC that was received when deploying the long PUT option --effectively selling ETH at a price of 1000 USDC when the "market price" < 909.

 Once again, a similar process happens when buying a call at say 2000: the user will borrow 1 ETH and will have to pay 2000 USDC for it even though the market price could be much higher than 2000.

 Ensure the health of the protocol by liquidating accounts whose collateral balance falls below the margin requirements.
-Liquidators will receive a bonus proportional to the amount of funds necessary to cover the distressed positions.
+Liquidators will receive a bonus proportional to:

 Typical users: Pro-tail, Market makers, MEV seekers.